pbuckner/x-plane_plugins/XPython/docs/source/development/modules/instance.rst

 .. py:function:: createInstance(obj, dataRefs=None)

+    :param XPLMObjectRef obj: object reference, a description of instance to be created
+    :param List[str] dataRefs: List of dataRef strings to be passed to the instances (or None)
+    :return: XPLMInstanceRef capsule

     Registers an instance of an X-Plane object, with an optional list of *dataRefs*.

     *obj* is an object handle, as returned by :py:func:`loadObject` or :py:func:`loadObjectAsync`.